tomor/netbeans-php-quickmethodjump/README.md

 - File context menu: Quick Method Jump
 - But the best option is to assign a hot-key - I use Ctrl+Shift+M

+## Ideas for next version
+- move quick method jump from menu "Source" to "Navigate", or maybe remove from menu at all?

 ## License
 The MIT license